 - Aquila Education – A teacher-focused site with kits to sell, lesson plans, and other education technology-related content.

 - Best Buy – The big box store sells pre-made kits for schools.
 Expensive but you’ve got the assurance, warranty, and convenience of buying with a well-known company.

-- Alibaba – If you have the stomach for trying an (I’m guessing) unfamiliar shopping site then try Alibaba.
+- Alibaba – If you’re not from Asia then Alibaba might be unfamiliar to you.
+Its sort of like the Amazon.com of China.
 You can get great prices on Google Cardboards but the shipping times might be long.
 You can usually pay with Paypal so you’re protected by their rules and you can even haggle (through Alibaba.com and email) about the price you want.
 I haven’t bought smartphones from them but I have bought bunches of Cardboards three times with little trouble.

-Web-based VR Creation Tools – Visit this link for reviews of each tool below.
+Web-based VR Creation Tools – Visit this link for reviews of some of the tools below.

 General Links to Education-related Virtual Reality Resources

 - Oculus Quest – a wireless VR headset with quality and resolution that approaches wired headsets.
 Will need a tablet or phone to sync. (~$399)

 - Google Cardboard – has a fly-around Earth mode and Versailles Tour (French History anyone?)

 - Google Cardboard Camera – take 3D 360 degree photos with your smartphone and relive them (audio too!), great for teachers visiting a location and wanting their students to experience the moment with them back in the classroom